andreasterrius/andreasterrius.github.io/_posts/2025-02-10-sdf-shadow-guide.md

       }
     ```

-6. The compute shader will then generate our MDF, let's break it down one by one.
+6. The compute shader will then generate our MDF.
-Here are the bindings that the compute shader will receive (vertices, indices, bbox):
+Here are the bindings that the compute shader will receive (vertices, indices, and bbox):

     ```glsl
     layout (local_size_x = 1, local_size_y = 1, local_size_z = 1) in;